FilippoCrc/Predicting-Pedestrian-Intention/README.md

 Predicting Pedestrian Crossing Intention with Feature Fusion and Spatio-Temporal Attention

-This Repo contain a reimplementation of the homonimus paper of Pedestrian Crossing Intention Prediction (https://arxiv.org/pdf/2104.05485) implemented on TensorFlow.
+This repository contains a reimplementation of the paper "Predicting Pedestrian Crossing Intention with Feature Fusion and Spatio-Temporal Attention" https://arxiv.org/pdf/2104.05485, implemented using TensorFlow.

 Our implementation use a slightly simplified version of the original model now based on Pythorch.

 ABSTRACT

-Predicting pedestrian behavior is a crucial prerequisite for deploying Automated Driving Systems (ADS) in the real-world.
-The aim of the subject is to recognize the pedestrian crossing intention in real-time, with short time reaction especially in urban contex such as citis.

-Our work use deep neural network model with Rnn for extracting potentially usefull information of the sourranding contex, resolvin the problem of previous implementation by introducing also the temporal domain.
+Predicting pedestrian behavior is crucial for deploying Automated Driving Systems (ADS) in real-world scenarios.
+This project aims to recognize pedestrian crossing intention in real-time, focusing on urban contexts where rapid reaction times are necessary.
+Our implementation uses a deep neural network model with RNNs to extract useful information from the surrounding context, incorporating the temporal domain to resolve issues present in previous implementations.

 Regarding the imput of our model we made 2 principal branch: the non visual brach and the visual brach.
 The first one extract for each pedestrian in each frame of the video the pose and the bounding box.